Washington Reflects on ‘Common Sense’ and Independence Movement (April 1776)

-Washington Doubles Down Following the Reception of King George III’s Proclamation (1776)
+Washington Doubles Down Following King George III’s Proclamation (Jan.
+1776)

 With word of King George III’s Proclamation reaching the colonies, Washington responds with strengthened determination to fight.